Menu

 The Surrey Board of Trade (Chamber of Commerce), as a business organization, has been serving the community of Surrey since 1918.

 In 1964, three of the five local Chambers of Commerce in Surrey amalgamated to form the Surrey Regional Chamber of Commerce.
-However, the Cloverdale and the White Rock/South Surrey Chambers chose not to amalgamate.
+However, the Cloverdale and the South Surrey/White Rock Chambers chose not to amalgamate.
+On May 8, 2024 at a Special General Meeting a proposed merger with the South Surrey/White Rock Chamber of Commerce was approved by the membership of the Surrey Board of Trade and in turn, also approved at a Special General Meeting of the South Surrey/White Rock Chamber of Commerce.

 The Surrey Regional Chamber of Commerce was incorporated under the federal Board of Trade Act of Industry Canada.
 The Chamber Offices were housed at the Guildford Library building from 1969 until 1998.